mbjarland/clj-zip-meta/README.md

 This library was not written to extract files or data out of zip or jar files, there are other libraries (and ZipFile, ZipInputStream etc from java) out there for that.

 # Latest Version
-The latest release version of Specter is hosted on [clojars](https://clojars.org/clj-cip-meta):
+The latest release version of clj-zip-meta is hosted on [clojars](https://clojars.org/clj-cip-meta):

 [![Current Version](https://clojars.org/clj-zip-meta/latest-version.svg)](https://clojars.org/clj-zip-meta)